lws803/CS3245/HW1/README.txt

 can not be depended as they cannot be compared among different queries.
 Hence a specific threshold could not be used.
 It was eventually revamped and now using baye's theorem to find PR(language_model|4-gram) before deciding.

+Eventually, I've turned to using a simple method to find out the ratio between hits vs misses and if there are more misses than hits in the general vocab, the language is considered "other".

 == Files included with this submission ==